-The original consent issued, permitting the discharge of produced water via the Waihapa-7A well at the Waihapa Production Station, Bird Road, Stratford, was granted to Petrocorp on 17 June 1992.
+Consent 4094-2 authorises the discharge of waste fluids via the Waihapa-7A well at the Waihapa Production Station, Bird Road, Stratford (Photo 2).
+The consent was originally was granted to Petrocorp on 17 June 1992.

-On 7 February 2002, the consent was transferred to Swift Ltd. On 16 April 2002, an application was received to alter the consent to allow for the discharge of wastes from producing wells other than those at the Waihapa Production Station.
+On 7 February 2002, the consent was transferred to Swift.
+On 16 April 2002, an application was received to alter the consent to allow for the discharge of wastes from producing wells other than those at the Waihapa Production Station.
 A revised consent was subsequently granted on 24 April 2002.

-Consent 4094 was transferred to Origin Energy Resources New Zealand (SPV2) Ltd. on 11 April 2008 and to the current consent holder, Origin Energy Resources New Zealand (Tawn) Ltd., on 1 December 2008.
+Consent 4094 was transferred to Origin Energy Resources New Zealand (SPV2) Ltd. on 11 April 2008 and to Origin Energy Resources New Zealand (TAWN) Ltd., on 1 December 2008.
 A consent renewal was applied for in late 2009 and consent 4094-2 was granted on 10 September 2010, permitting the discharge of produced water, contaminated stormwater, and water based drilling fluids by DWI via the Waihapa-7A well.
+A variation to the consent was granted on 3 September 2013 to include hydraulic fracturing fluids, including return fluids, in the list of fluids that could be discharged by the Waihapa-7A well.
+The consent was transferred to NZEC on 1 November 2013.
 The consent provides for reviews in June 2016 and June 2022 and expires on 1 June 2028.